mindymallory/PriceAnalysis/docs/09-ForecastingUseof.md

 Ethanol production and consumption begin to increase rapidly around 2005, which is when the Energy Policy Act of 2005 and later the Energy Security and Independence Act of 2007 created the Renewable Fuels Standard (RFS).
 The RFS mandated quantities of ethanol that blenders of gasoline are required to blend into the retail gasoline supply.
 These annual mandates are revised every year, but they were designed to steadily increase year after year until 2015 when the mandate reached 15 billion gallons per year.
 This figure came about because gasoline consumption in the United States was forecast to reach 150 billion gallons per year by 2015.
 So the RFS mandates were designed to reach the point where the entire retail gasoline supply would include 10% ethanol.
 Incidentally, 300,000,000 barrels indicated in Figure 10 corresponds to 15 billion gallons (300,000,000*50gallons/barrel = 15,000,000,000 gallons).
 The orange line shows that blenders of gasoline have been blending greater than 15 billion gallons of ethanol since 2010.

-Going forward, without significant growth in the consumption of gasoline in the United States, this corn use category is likely to remain flat fore the foreseeable future.
+Going forward, without significant growth in the consumption of gasoline in the United States, this corn use category is likely to remain flat for the foreseeable future.
 Even so, ethanol blenders sometimes experience an ethanol-to-gasoline price ratio that is favorable to blending ethanol even above the levels of the RFS mandate.
 So conducting a pace-of-use analysis for this corn use category makes sense as well.
 Data on monthly fuel ethanol production can be found at [EIA.GOV](http://www.eia.gov/totalenergy/data/monthly/#renewable).
 Examining the current marketing year's production of ethanol gives some indication of whether ethanol production is likely to exceed the 15 billion gallon per year mandated level.

 ### Exports